RaspberryGuardian/raspberrygate6_p1.0/README.md

 ## Usage
 - raspg-config

-This script configures and run RaspberryGate6 with a UI similar to tasp-config.
+This script configures and run RaspberryGate6 with a UI similar to rasp-config.
 You can start RaspberryGate6 in the set mode by selecting `Commit` button.

 ## Authors